polkadot-fellows/RFCs/text/0057-stateful-multisig-pallet.md

 * `proposal` to refer to an extrinsic that is to be dispatched from a multisig account after getting enough approvals.
 * `Stateful Multisig` to refer to the proposed pallet.
-* `Stateless Multi` to refer to the current multisig pallet in polkadot-sdk.
+* `Stateless Multisig` to refer to the current multisig pallet in polkadot-sdk.

 ## Motivation